fandreuz/BisPy/joss-paper/paper.md

 the algorithms into smaller functions, which we preferred over having a monolithic block of code in order to improve readability and testability.
-This kind of modularity allowed us to reuse functions across multiple algorithms, since several procedures are shared (e.g., $\texttt{split}$, or the computation of rank), and for the same reason we think that the addition of new functionalities would be straightforward since we already have a significant set of common functions implemented.
+This kind of modularity allowed us to reuse functions across multiple algorithms, since several procedures are shared (e.g., $\texttt{split}$ is used in all the three algorithms which we mentioned above, while the computation of rank is carried out only in the last two), and for the same reason we think that the addition of new functionalities would be straightforward since we already have a significant set of common functions implemented.

 # Example